luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 and you want to give it the first try to explore what is possible with it and what you can achieve when working with it.

 - First, we will run a DepthAI demo script, that will allow you to preview DepthAI functionalities.
-- Following up, I will go through some of the options available in the demo script and show their usage / results
+- Following up, I will go through some of the options available in the demo script and show their usage/results
-- Last, you will receive useful links to expand your knowledge further, and check open-sourced use-case implementations, code examples and tutorials, that you can use as a starting point for your projects.
+- Last, you will receive useful links to expand your knowledge further and check open-sourced use-case implementations, code examples, and tutorials, that you can use as a starting point for your projects.

 Let's start with the device setup below